 Holding down the Alt button and pressing the Reset button resets printer logic, clears the input buffer, and initializes all printing parameters to the defaults.
-Using the Reset button is like turning the printer off and then back on, except that downloaded fonts remain in effect.
+Using the Reset button is like turning the printer off and then back on.

 Printing a Self Test